 Your summer experiences provide you with an opportunity to explore your interests, develop insight into various career fields, and build your skill set.
 Whether it is an internship, summer job, or volunteer opportunity, your experience will be a valuable one, but may involve some personal expense, even in paid opportunities.
 These costs may include travel to and from your destination, housing/accommodations, living expenses, participating in a fee-based placement program, tuition for internship credit, and/or having an unpaid internship.

 The Career Center can help you identify funding opportunities to support your internship.
 The list below is provided to assist you in thinking about the types of scholarships, grants, and financial assistance that may be available to you.
-Use this list as a beginning in exploring funding sources that are both internal and external to the university.
+Use this list as a beginning in exploring funding sources that are both internal and external to the University.

 UVA Scholarships, Grants, and Financial Assistance

-The Koch Fellowship provides up to $5000.00 in financial support for expenses incurred on internships related to foreign affairs during the summer of 2017.
+The Koch Fellowship provides up to $5000.00 in financial support for expenses incurred on internships related to foreign affairs during the summer months.
 Students in the College of Arts & Sciences are eligible.
 The judges of the competition will give priority to funding unpaid internships and internships that require travel abroad.
 In order to maximize the fellowship's beneficial impact, the committee may decide to divide the funds among more than one student.

 Applications should include: